Estonian Folklore Archives: Collections of ethnic minorities

-In the 19th century folklore collecting of ethnic minorities – non-Estonian Finnic peoples, Baltic Germans, Russians, Swedes, Jews, Romani people – was rather scant because of lack of interest and linguistic competence of the collectors who were mostly amateurs.
-The situation with Finnic folklore was approximately the same in that period as the feeling of kinship encompassed mostly with Finns.
+In the 19th century folklore collecting of ethnic minorities – non-Estonian Finno-Ugric peoples, Baltic Germans, Russians, Swedes, Jews, Romani people – was rather scant because of lack of interest and linguistic competence of the collectors who were mostly amateurs.
+The situation with Finno-Ugric folklore was approximately the same in that period as the feeling of kinship encompassed mostly with Finns.

 The situation changed in independent Estonia.
 In EFA, there appeared separate series of national minority collection (such as ERA, Vene – Russian collection; ERA, Saksa – Baltic German collection; ERA, Rootsi – Estonian Swedish collection, etc.).
 Folklorists of that time made systematic and thorough collection of ethnic minorities.
 Before the Second World War, Estonians accounted for 90% of population.
 Still Russians, Swedes, Baltic-Germans and Jews were granted for cultural autonomy.
 Besides, here lived Ingrian Finns, Izhorians, Latvians, Tartars, Romani people and others.

 During the Second World War, folklore collecting stopped.
 After the war the work started again (under Soviet Government) but it differed compared to the prewar period.
 Germans and Swedes mostly had fled from the country.
 The Jews and Romani people were nearly all murdered during the German occupation.
 Russian minority changed its structure.
 At the same time there appeared Belarusian and Polish folklore collections.
 After re-establishing independence in Estonia work on minority collections continued.

 Non-Estonian Finno-Ugric collections

 The Finno-Ugrian linguistic relatives of the Estonians were initially documented by Finnish researchers who were further along in folklore collecting.
-This may be surprising considering the relatively easy access Estonia had to eastern Finnic peoples as part of the Russian Empire.
-This lack of documentation by Estonian scholars was due to insufficient academic preparation and the high cost of fieldwork particularly among the more distant Finnic peoples.
+This may be surprising considering the relatively easy access Estonia had to eastern Finno-Ugric peoples as part of the Russian Empire.
+This lack of documentation by Estonian scholars was due to insufficient academic preparation and the high cost of fieldwork particularly among the more distant Finno-Ugric peoples.
 Exception in this respect was activities of Mihkel Veske, lecturer of Finno-Ugric languages at Kazan University, who conducted research on Mari and Mordvin languages in the years following 1886.
 However, although he amassed an extensive collection of Estonian folklore, which is housed at the Estonian Folklore Archives (EFA), Veske did not expand his scope to include the folklore of Volga Finns in Kazan.

-During the Soviet period a separate series RKM, Soome-ugri was established for the materials of Finno-Ugric languages.
-This series is made up of six volumes of around 3000 pages containing materials collected from a variety of Finnic and Ugric peoples.
+During the Soviet period a separate series RKM, Soome-ugri was established for the materials of Finno-Ugric peoples.
+This series is made up of six volumes of around 3000 pages containing materials collected from a variety of Finno-Ugric peoples.
 In the sound collections of the EFA one can find also a considerable number of tape recordings of Mordvin folklore, made by Mikhail Tshuvashov and Viktor Danilov.